VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 `Factory` is a non-initializable `struct` with `static` factory methods.
 By default, `Factory` includes a single method, `default`, that creates a an instance of the scene.

-`Factory` doesn't expose any types to caller.
+`Factory` doesn't expose any types to a caller.
 Only members of the scene that can be exposed (to `public`, for instance, if we are defining a scene in a separate module) are `Factory`, `Parameters`, `protocol`s defined under the interface, and a `Delegate`.
-If a scene is intended for a cross-module composition (more on that in Interface section), components can be exposed as well.
+If a scene is intended for a cross-module composition (more on that in the Interface section), components can be exposed as well.

 #### Parameters